 Prealgebra is a course in which students use their previously learned skills such as order of operations as they begin to move into working with variables, solving equations and inequalities, and graphing on a coordinate system.
 Prealgebra should be carefully and thoroughly taught to help students prepare for algebra 1 and 2.
 It may be necessary during a prealgebra course for the instructor to reinforce skills taught at lower grade levels such as working with fractions, decimals, percents, exponents, signed numbers, factors, and multiples.
 Practice is needed for the student to gain a good grasp of the concepts.

-The subject of Reading really involves many skills.
-Some of them are knowledge of vocabulary word meaning and spelling, understanding of what is being said in a passage, recognizing parts of speech such as nouns and verbs, grasping the main idea of a passage, finding topic sentences, and even more.
-That is why is is such an essential skill, and other subjects such as science, social studies, and English depend very much on the reading skills of a student.
-That is why it is very necessary for students to be strong readers.
-To obtain tutoring in reading is a wise idea for many students, and many would improve their overall grades with improvement in their reading skills.
+It is very important for students to develop strong reading skills.
+Some reading skills are knowledge of vocabulary word meaning and spelling, comprehending what is being said in a passage, recognizing parts of speech such as nouns and verbs, differentiating main ideas from details, finding topic sentences, and even more.
+Subjects such as science, social studies, English, and even math depend very much on the reading skills of a student.
+To obtain tutoring in reading is a wise idea for many students.
+Overall grades will improve with growth in reading skills.
 An approach I like to use, besides using the student's reading textbook, is to read a short story of high interest with students and ask them, as we read along, what the meaning of words or passages is, what pronouns are referring to, and what a character means by what he says.
-Students should keep vocabulary lists for themselves, learning new words daily, weekly, and monthly in their classwork.
+Students should keep vocabulary lists for themselves, learning new words daily, weekly, and monthly in each of their classes.

 I have taught a course in sociology at a technical college during the 1990s.
 I am also a certified teacher with a lifetime teaching certificate in the state of Louisiana.
 I have over 25 years of teaching experience and am currently tutoring many students each week.
 I have a good understanding of sociology and the importance of studying this subject.